We’ve lost far too many hackers to suicide. What if Satoshi was one of them?

-Unsurprisingly, Finney is one of the most popular candidates for Satoshi, though he denied it even on his deathbed.
-But for this to be true, Finney would have needed to fake his interactions with Satoshi and simultaneously contributed under both his real name and a separate fake identity.
+Unsurprisingly, Finney is one of the most popular candidates for Satoshi, though this implies that Finney faked his extensive email interactions with Satoshi and simultaneously contributed to Bitcoin under both his real name and a separate fake identity.
 Finney would also continue to work on Bitcoin well after Satoshi had “moved on” in 2011.

 Len and Finney shared one very rare and relevant skillset: they both were developers of the remailer technology that was a precursor to Bitcoin.

 Proposed by David Chaum alongside cryptocurrency, remailers are specialized servers for sending information anonymously or pseudonymously.
 It was very common to use them when contributing to the Cypherpunk Mailing list, which itself was built on distributed remailers.